Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec-new.md

 `POST api/v1/protected/reservations/qa`

-Can only by called by admins.
+Can only by called by admins on completed blocks.
 Will indicate that this block needs QA.

 #### Request Body